- Pets and Animals»

 Description of the Barn Swallow

 The barn swallow's original habitat was mountainous areas, seacoasts with caves, and hollow trees for nesting.
 However, with human sprawl, the swallow has had to adapt, which it has done quite nicely.
-It now makes it home in suburbs, along highways, culverts, bridges and agricultural areas.
+It now makes it home in suburbs, along highways, culverts, bridges, farm barns, and under the eaves of houses.

 You can see barn swallows either in the early mornings or before night-fall, dive-bombing over fields and in neighborhood yards foraging for insects.
 They will dive and weave through the air like acrobats, and with their mouth slightly open, catch and eat the flying insects.
 Though their diet consists mostly of flying insects and dead insects, they will on occasion eat berries and seeds.

-You may think of a barn swallow only as a North American bird, this is not at all the case.
-Barn swallows will take up residence in North America only during their breeding season, then during the non-breeding season (which is winter), they will migrate to Central and South America.
+You may think of a barn swallow only as a North American bird, but this is not always the case.
+Swallows will take up residence in North America only during their breeding season, then during the non-breeding season (which is winter), they will migrate to Central and South America.

 Shortly after the swallows arrive at their summer residence, they will find a mate and begin building their nests.
 Both the male and female will painstakingly gather small globs of mud, with grass, hair and feathers to build it's nest securely against a vertical surface.